Idiolects #2 (August to November 1976)

 Interestingly, Idiolects #2 includes two non-film based articles.
 One is an autobiographical story by David M. Cohen about his experiences driving vs. taking the bus; and the other is a review of a dance performance by Susan Russell called Magnolia.

 Idiolects also starts considering itself as an information and research source.
 There is an information page on the filmmakers discussed in the first two issues and tells where interested parties can rent their films, such as from the Film-Makers’ Cooperative.
 Then, Idiolects invites readers to write to the Whitney Museum Film Department for a “complete listing of the film distributors for all shows presented there”; and recommends Hollis Melton’s A Guide to Independent Film and Video, published by the Anthology Film Archives, which provides information on film equipment, distribution, publications and sources of funding for filmmakers.
-Melton’s Guide is actually issue 62 of Film Culture magazine.
+The Journal can’t confirm if Melton’s Guide is actually issue 62 of Film Culture magazine, but it seems likely.

 Lastly, the zine concludes with a letters page.
 Filmmaker Bette Gordon wrote in to chastise Lee Krugman for his unflattering review of her work in the first issue; while John G. Hanhardt, a curator at the Whitney, wrote to correct J. Hoberman‘s review of videos by Telethon regarding an issue of censorship.
 Hoberman also provides a short response to Hanhardt.